-OCLC offers libraries two ways to use EZproxy to make their e-content subscriptions available to remote users: a hosted service and a stand-alone subscription.
+OCLC offers libraries a hosted service to use EZproxy to make their e-content subscriptions available to remote users.

 Support licenses (using OCLC's hosted service) are also available to content providers who wish to integrate EZproxy into their testing and development workflows.
 Please email firstname.lastname@example.org if you would like more information.

 Every resource that library users access remotely using EZproxy must be configured in EZproxy’s config.txt file.
 This file contains a listing of the e-resources that the library subscribes to with instructions for EZproxy about what resources within those websites users are allowed to access.
 The instructions are called directives, and when combined, these directives form database stanzas.
 When library users attempt to access an e-resource, after they have been authenticated, EZproxy reads the institution’s list of e-resources and directives in the config.txt file and determines whether or not the e-resource the user is trying to access is available to them, and either grants access (by rewriting the URL into a proxied URL) or denies access.

 OCLC maintains an extensive list of stanzas for many content providers.
 This list is not exhaustive; EZproxy can be configured to provide access to any website, not just those in this list.

 Would you like OCLC to add a stanza for your resource?
 Are you planning a site migration or technical change (e.g. moving to https) that will impact your existing stanza?

 If so, please complete the Database Stanza Request form.

 - We make every effort to test stanza changes using internal EZproxy test servers prior to publishing them on our website.
 We will ask you to authorize the IP address of such a server for test access.